sammancoaching/ensemble-machine/README.md

 Support scripts for Samman Coaches to provision practice machines on AWS EC2.
 Before these will work you will need:

     - an account on AWS
-    - AWS credentials
+    - AWS credentials for programmatic access via [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html)
-    - pem file(s) for each AWS region you want to use
     - a aws_machine_spec.json file specifying default settings for machines in all regions
     - a aws_zones.json file specifying pem file, images and security groups for each AWS region you want to use.